Skip to main content

 The expiration date depends on when the car was first sold.
 If your car sat on the original dealer's lot for a year, it postpones the start of the warranty by the same amount.
 My 2005 wasn't sold until September of 2006, so my 8 year mark was pushed back to September of 2014.
 There are a few rare cases where the car's warranty period started before the car was sold, such as if the dealer registered it for use as a dealer vehicle.

-Obtaining Warranty Coverage — Obtenir la couverture de garantie
+Obtaining Warranty Coverage — Obtaining warranty coverage

 In simple terms, a warranty is when a company legally accepts financial liability for a failure for a specified time period.
 This doesn't have to be the manufacturer, though it usually is.